macloo/flask-exercise/README.md

 pairs_list = zip(ids_list, name_list)
 ```

-Because our CSV lists the presidents in order by their presidency, and we made a *list* of dictionaries from that CSV, we can be sure that they are in the order we want.
+Because our CSV lists the presidents in order by their presidency, and we made a *list* of dictionaries from that CSV, we can be sure that they are in the order we want, starting at 1 and ending at 45.

 The final route function: